Instructions for Authors

 - Any extra files such as Supplemental files or Author Biographical notes

 - Language: English, Caribri 10 for text and 7 for all symbols.
-PLEASE be informed that the Journal only accept the submission of English manuscript.
+PLEASE be informed that the Journal only accept the submission of English manuscripts.

 - Format: One-side printing, double spacing.
 Use standard program and fonts and, add page and line number for all pages.